Empower Loyola

 Items for the altar, sacristy, vestry, religious art, and more are other important ways you can leave a lasting mark on the first Catholic place of worship to be built in Detroit in over half a century.

-For more information on these opportunities, please contact:
+If you would like more information on any of these opportunities, please contact:

 Therese Schueneman